stuartMoorhouse/pipes-wiki/Block-library-overview.md

+This section introduces the blocks available in the Pipes default library.

+You miss a block ??
+Don't hesitate to suggest new blocks by creating a new issues.

+_Blocks with * in the name are not available yet._

+***

 # basic / Array
 This block merges the inputs into an array.
 If one of the input is itself an array is will be flatten into the main array